 During closing day Grand Award Ceremonies, senior Stephanie Edwards, of Avonmore, who serves as PA Cyber DECA Club vice president of communications, won a trophy for her superior performance and test scores in creative marketing.

 Junior Amelia Wildermuth, of Pottstown, was recognized for her exemplary performance in the Sports and Entertainment Marketing category during the conference Mini Awards Ceremony Thursday evening.
-Senior Hunter Hardaway, of Washington, walked away with a medal for his high marks in the Business Finance Series the same night.
+Senior Hunter Hardway, of Washington, walked away with a medal for his high marks in the Business Finance Series the same night.

 Senior Sarah Hulse, for her high scores in the Human Resources Management event, senior Christopher Palmieri, for excellence in Hotel and Lodging Management, and Brianna Pritts, for top marks in Entrepreneurship, also qualified to attend the DECA International Conference in Orlando, Florida, in April.